philipmjohnson/flutter_mock_firebase_auth/README.md

 Not at Profile screen
 ```

-To understand this output, here is the integration test code:
+To understand this output, here is the integration test code in `integration_test/app_test.dart`:

 ```dart
 void main() {